Pat Finnerty: August is Falling

 Finnerty founded August is Falling, a pop-punk, emo-style music project.
 Finnerty wrote the songs and played guitars and sang vocals, and Eric Slick played drums, on the band's The Simple Plan EP that was released independently in 2022.
 Lyrics of the songs on the EP take aim at the popular music industry, internet culture, and the state of the emo movement.
 The EP's fifth song track, "August is Falling", was mixed by acclaimed music producer Butch Walker.

 A running gag on Finnerty's social media channels was that he hoped to earn enough money from The Simple Plan EP to purchase a hot tub.
+As of December 2023, he has achieved his goal of acquiring a hot tub, in the form of an inflatable non-permanent hot tub in the confines of his garage.